-I have been a senior citizen for quite a while (octogenarian here) and I have a few gift ideas that won’t cost my loved ones any money.
+I have been a senior citizen for quite a while and I’ve thought of a few gift ideas that won’t cost my loved ones any money.
 I remember, when I was younger, how difficult it was to come up with gift ideas for the older adults in my life.
 It seemed they already had everything they wanted.
 My attempts to bring them a bit of joy with a shiny trinket or pretty scarf usually felt vaguely inadequate, regardless of the price.

 Now, though, almost every day I think of things I could use: strength, greater mobility, and stamina, to name a few.
 These precious gifts of youth have waned for me and I find myself wishing for help with some basic tasks.